yug0537/Airline-EDA-Project/README.md

 - Analyze relationships between variables such as airline, source/destination, departure/arrival time, duration, and price.
 - Visualize patterns to uncover trends in flight pricing and customer behavior.

+## Tools & Libraries Used
+- Python, Pandas, NumPy for data manipulation.
+- Matplotlib, Seaborn for visualizations.
+- Jupyter Notebook for interactive analysis.

+## Dataset Used